High steaks: best supermarket meat

 Some survey findings from this year’s awards

-• Nearly two thirds of people surveyed said they buy meat on their regular grocery shop.
+1. Nearly two-thirds of people surveyed said they buy meat in their regular grocery shop.

 Winners for 2020